chetan-velivela/chetan-velivela.github.io/index.md

 *Background*: Joe leads the product and growth divisions of All Vision and is the resident project manager.
 He is an Army National Guard and has also lead growth initiatives in three Y Combinator startups before All Vision.

+### CORPORATE AFFILIATIONS AND INCUBATORS

+All Vision Intelligence is a proud entrant into the coveted _NVIDIA Inception Program 2019_ and is supported and affiliated to NVIDIA as the technology partner and supplier
 ![nvidia](images/NV_Inception_Program_Logo_NV_Inception_Logo_V_CMYK.png)

+### _Contact Us, we'd love to hear from you_
+### team@all.vision or give us a call at 856.535.8712